Vyncke: Current activities

-Peter Vyncke and his brother Dieter became co-CEO in 2002.
-The board of directors consists of Peter De Keyzer, Alexander Dewulf, Els Verbraecken, Johan Van Den Driessche, and Farhad Forbes.
+The supervisory board consists of Jürgen Ingels, Lieven Danneels and Els Verbraecken.

 Vyncke's activities range across three market segments: food and agriculture, wood, and recovered fuels.
 Its international business is distributed amongst Belgium (3%), Europe (45%), and outside EU (52%) with a strong presence in South America and Asia.

 Vyncke participates in several international joint ventures: PetroBio, Forbes Vyncke, Callens Vyncke, Trasmec, and Panel Alliance; all serving in the energy and the processing industry.
 In 2016, Vyncke was awarded the Enterprise of the year title by the consultancy firm EY in collaboration with the business newspaper De Tijd and the bank BNP Paribas Fortis.

+In 2025, Vyncke published its Global Activity Report 2024–2025, featuring the comic “The Fierce Firemakers”, part of the Suske and Wiske series.